 - When reviewing an appeal, and without prejudice, we will, at our sole discretion, consider if the breach of the terms and conditions of parking matches ones of the profiles below:

-- Minor breach (including but not necessarily limited to one digit incorrectly entered when paying /using a touchscreen).
-Legally known as a de minimis error, the appeal will usually be upheld and the charge cancelled.
+- Trivial breach (including but not necessarily limited to one digit incorrectly entered when paying /using a touchscreen).
+Legally known as a de minimis error, the appeal will usually* be upheld and the charge cancelled.

 - Medium breach (including but not necessarily limited to entering two digits incorrectly when making payment/using a touchscreen).
 A reduced Charge of £20.00 may be offered at our sole discretion to cover our out-of-pocket expenses for example DVLA costs, service fee, stationary, postage, issuance staffing costs and appeal staffing costs.
 Reduced Charges of £20.00 can only be paid by bank transfer or using the telephone payment system detailed above and must be paid within 14 days of the appeal decision.

-- Major breach (including but not necessarily limited to failing to make payment/use the touchscreen, for repeated breaches or substantially incorrectly entered VRM).
+- Substantive breach (including but not necessarily limited to failing to make payment/use the touchscreen, for repeated breaches or substantially incorrectly entered VRM).
 The appeal will probably not be accepted unless you have substantial mitigating circumstances.
 Where a major breach occurs, we may at our sole discretion offer a reduced amount on the Charge if evidence is supplied that the motorist was a genuine customer but failed to register on a touchscreen or other similar breach.
 This only applies if free parking would be available and an error was made on the part of the motorist.